Scientific Reporting Requirements

 Description of Standard Report Sections

 The Standard Annual and Final Reporting Templates, which are available through the SESAME Grants and Awards Management System, ensure that progress on awards can be monitored against the specific objectives defined for the programme in which the award was made.
-The ‘deliverables’ on these objectives will contribute towards relevant key performance indicators (KPIs) outlined in SFI’s Agenda 2020.
+The ‘deliverables’ on these objectives will contribute towards relevant key performance indicators (KPIs) outlined in in SFI’s strategy, Shaping Our Future.
 The Standard Report Template has been designed to cover awards arising from a wide range of programmes which are active in the SFI portfolio.

 There are a number of sections to the Standard Report Template; some are self-explanatory and some require additional guidance, provided below.

 Current Irish government policy mandates that the majority of public research funding is aligned with areas identified in the report of the National Research Prioritisation (NRP) Steering Group, published in 2012.
-Therefore, SFI request that all awardees select the most relevant NRP area from the drop down list provided.
+Therefore, SFI requests that all awardees select the most relevant NRP area from the drop down list provided.
 SFI acknowledges that the NRP areas may not be applicable to a small subset of awards.
 If this is relevant to your award, select ‘Other’, which denotes Basic Biomedical Research, Minority Research or another area not specified.
 Please familiarise yourself with the report before you complete this section.
+SFI also requests that all awardees select the most appropriate TRL level to match their research activities.
+To assess the maturity of awards within its funding portfolio, Science Foundation Ireland has adopted the same Technology Readiness Level (TRL) evaluation scale as utilised by the Horizon 2020 Programme which is an adaptation of the TRL scale developed by NASA in the 1970s (http://www.sfi.ie/about-us/).

 In this section, a field exists to gather information on where team members gain employment once they leave the SFI award.
 This is relevant to a KPI outlined in Agenda 2020: “By 2020, 50% of SFI trainees will be moving to industry as a first destination”.
 There are also questions relating to maternity leave of team members.